Glenwood House: The location where Ana Kriégel was murdered

 Ana Kriegel

-Ana Kriegel was just 14 years old when she was brutally murdered.
+Ana Kriegel was just 14 years old when she was murdered.

 Her parents adopted her from Russia in 2006.

-Note that under Irish law, we cannot publish photographs of Boy A or Boy B.
+Note that under Irish law, we cannot name or publish photographs of Boy A or Boy B.

 The pair served the first part of their sentences at the Oberstown Detention Centre in County Dublin.
-In May of 2020, Boy A was reportedly beaten up by two teenage inmates while he was watching television.
+In May 2020, two teenage inmates reportedly assaulted Boy A while he was watching television.

 In 2022, they were both moved to the same adult prison.
-According to sources, they are not on friendly terms.
+Prison sources have told tabloid newspapers that the pair are not on friendly terms.

 This location belongs to the following categories: